richafnu/Viva/Viva/connections/edit-viva-home.md

 > [!NOTE]
 >
 > - It may take up to 15 minutes to see the updated default landing experience.
 > - If you change the SharePoint home site to a different SharePoint home site, it may take up to a week for users in Viva Connections to be directed to the new site.
-However, users can logout and log back in to clear the cache to view the new SharePoint home site sooner.
+However, users can log out and log back in to clear the cache to view the new SharePoint home site sooner.

 ## Make the experience available to the end user